noclue/vim_rs/README.md

 have children a `dyn *Trait` type is used which refers to a trait type implemented by all alterntive structures (`Option<Box<dyn DescriptionTrait>>`).

-Structure types support serde JSON serializaiton and deserializaiton as well as debug print.
+Structure types support serde JSON serialization and deserialization as well as debug print.

 ### Traits